-Students must meet the Performance Standards of the Baccalaureate Degree Nursing Program found in the document SON Core Performance Standards.
+Students must meet the Performance Standards of the Baccalaureate Degree Nursing Program.

 Privacy Protection Policies

 FERPA

 The Family Educational Rights and Privacy Act (FERPA), a federal law enacted in 1974, is a law that protects the privacy of student education records.
 It affords students the right to inspect and review their education records, request the amendment of their records (if proven inaccurate or misleading), limit disclosure of personally identifiable information contained in their education record, and file a complaint with the U.S. Department of Education concerning alleged failures of the institution to comply with the law.
 It authorizes the release of "Directory Information" without the student's prior consent under certain conditions which are set forth in the Act.